 Stress and anxiety are natural reactions for people to feel during parenthood as they have to juggle many different things at once, but the symptoms of stress may vary for each of us.

-We should also bear in mind that a small baby or young child crying is naturally designed to gain a reaction from us as this is the way that small children communicate.
+We should also bear in mind that a small baby or young child crying is naturally designed to gain a reaction from us, as this is the way that small children communicate.

 How to manage stress